khathuynh/weather/content/book/index.md

-**I've been working on a novel over the past year (magical realism, ecological fiction) with aims to publish in Spring 2025.**
+**I've been working on a novel over the past year (magical realism, ecological fiction) with aims to publish in Summer/Fall 2025.**

 The story follows two friends reconnecting in their hometown, taking place over 24 hours.
 Their friendship is fraught.
 It is intergenerational.
 It is a first love.
 Above all, it is rooted in the built environment.